Todd-Kridel/TK-README-File-Generator/README.md

 3. Respond to the README file content question prompts to provide the information that is necessary to compose the contents of the starting version of the needed new README file.
 At the end of the prompt session...and assuming that no processing errors occurred...the new README file is created in the current working directory.

+The prompt process asks the following questions about the README file content:

+A. "What is the project/document title?"
+B. "What is the starting description text that is for the new program?"
+C. "What special installation instructions, if any, apply to the project program?"
+D. "What special usage information applies to the project program?"
+E. "What credits/contributions details, if any, apply to the project program?"
+F. "What special test instructions, if any, apply to the project program?"
+G. "What license is applicable to the project program?",
+H. "What is the programmer's GitHub user name?"
+I. "What is the programmer's email address?"

+The program process then inserts the question answers into the corresponding sections of the starting README file.

 4. Navigate to and open the generated README file and add/update additional information as-needed for the progression of the new project program.
 Notice that the new README file is properly formatted and has an auto-linking "Table of Contents" section; and has a usage license section that automatically displays the official badge/icon of the selected license (if any).

 Note: An enhancement component that was desired for the program but was skipped because of lack of time was an implementation/utilization of a GitHub API fetch/response promise function to auto-download the current content text of the selected usage license.
 For now...for all but 1 of the selectable GitHub-popular licenses...only the URL link of the license text website is provided for manual copying by the user; but the 1 most-common MIT license does have a program function that imports the text version of the license that existed at the time of the programming of this program...but that license text will have to be manually updated/refreshed in the future.